 These distinct communities of readers, however, were imagined within a wider settler community which, by the early 1880s, journalists in all sectors of the press described as ‘Algerian’.
 This term had been used by settlers from the 1840s to express their distinct ‘political identity’ in negotiations with French authorities.
 The interaction of different European migrant groups in the mass press further popularised the term, which came to designate the local settler community of mixed origin.
 By the mid-1880s it was regularly employed by journalists in their articles, and was also used by readers in their correspondence with newspapers.
 This situation met with the disapproval of certain French and Spanish patriots.
 Commenting on the tendency of Spanish nationals in the colony to identify themselves as ‘Spanish Algerians’, Spanish editor Francisco Zavala lamented, ‘how can one not feel sorry when that phrase means nothing but that those who use it consider themselves neither Spanish nor French and attribute to themselves a nationality that they have invented, as if to silence the cry of a conscience which accuses them of being unfaithful to Spain and unworthy of France, as perjurers and renegades?’
 Despite his impassioned plea against the use of this term, Zavala was unable to prevent journalists at either of his Franco-Spanish publications, Fraternidad obrera and El Patuet, from employing it.

 The interaction of journalists of different origins in the settler press in Algeria created a situation markedly different to that found in many British settler colonies, where, as Simon Potter explains , ‘migrating journalists carried with them their experiences of newspaper work in Britain, and imposed metropolitan models on the colonial press.’
-The contacts cultivated by those settlers in Algeria who had previous journalistic experience were dispersed in ‘diasporic homes’ rather than concentrated in a single metropole.
+In Algeria, settlers with previous journalistic experience brought with them a variety of possible models, drawn from the different professional contexts of their 'diasporic homes'..
 The imposition of any one coherent journalistic model in Algeria was further complicated by the relative lack of professional infrastructure.
 Until the early years of the twentieth century the settler press was characterised by local production and distribution.
 Although a small number of major titles - such as the Depeche algérienne, established in 1884, and the Echo d’Oran, established in 1844 – benefited from close ties with large news agencies and commercial organisations, most settler publications which appeared in the 1880s and 1890s were launched with limited means and untrained, if enthusiastic, personnel.
 Contributors to these papers often had no experience in newspaper work prior to settling in North Africa.